 How long have you been working here?

 I've been working here for forty years.
-I started here in seventy-two.
-My dad started working here in nineteen sixty.
-So technically I've been hanging around this barbershop for fifty years.
+I started here in '72.
+My dad started working here in 1960.
+So technically I've been hanging around this barbershop for 50 years.
 I also manage the apartments behind the shop and across the street, the liquor store, and five units next to the liquor store.

 What kind of changes have you seen?